Undergoing infertility evaluation and was found to have a large cervical cystic mass on outside ultrasound.

 This was presumed to represent a minimal deviation tumour (adenoma malignum) on the initial ultrasound.
 Subsequently, a CT and MRI were obtained to further evaluate the cervical mass, which also suggested a diagnosis of a possible adenoma malignum.

 Multilocular cystic lesions of the cervix range from benign to malignant, while their imaging characteristics often overlap.
-Benign cystic cervical lesions include Nabothian cysts, tunnel cluster, endocervical hyperplasia, and cystic cervicitis while malignant lesions include adenoma malignum (minimal deviation tumour of the cervix) and adenoncarcinoma.
+Benign cystic cervical lesions include Nabothian cysts, tunnel cluster, endocervical hyperplasia, and cystic cervicitis while malignant lesions include adenoma malignum (minimal deviation tumor of the cervix) and adenoncarcinoma.
 There is a range of clinical and imaging findings that may help to differentiate these lesions.
 Imaging differentiation is mainly based on the percentage of solid component and depth of stromal invasion 1,4 .
 Benign lesions typically do not invade the deep cervical stroma, tend to be smaller in size, have well defined margins and do not contain solid component1,4 .Malignant lesions more often will demonstrate solid, enhancing components.
 Differentiation of the lesions, both radiographically and histologically, can be very difficult due to overlapping features.

 We present a brief description of common cystic cervical lesions with their clinical presentation and imaging findings.